franzheidl/spinners/README.md

 To install in your current project using bower run:

     $ bower install --save-dev spinners

+### NPM
+When installed via NPM, spinners can be used with [eyeglass](https://github.com/sass-eyeglass/eyeglass).
+To install spinners with NPM run:

+    $ npm install --save-dev spinners

 ### Ruby Gem / Compass Extension